jdreaver/rust-os/README.md

   - Ensure we don't accidentally reuse descriptors while we are waiting for a response from the device.
 Don't automatically just wrap around!
 This is what might require a mutex rather than just atomic integers?
   - I think there is a race condition with the interrupts with the current non-locking mechanism.
 Ensure that if there are concurrent writes while an interrupt, then an interrupt won't miss a read (e.g. there will at least be a followup interrupt)
   - Remember features we negotiate, and ensure we are accounting for the different features in the logic (especially around notifications)
+- Create `sync` module that has synchronization primitives
+  - Wrapper around `spin::Mutex` that also disables interrupts, similar to Linux's `spin_lock_irqsave` (`x86_64::interrupts::without_interrupts` is handy here).
+Might need our own custom `MutexGuard` wrapper that handles re-enabling interrupts on `drop()`
+  - Queues wrapped by spinlocks, useful for device drivers?
 - bitmap-alloc
   - Make page vs byte address part of the API b/c conversion is tricky and requires `div_ceil`.
 Newtypes/functions for both?
     - We could embrace `PhysAddr`, `PhysFrame`, `Size4KiB`, etc, but that would introduce dep on `x86_64` crate